What To Do If You Have Been Bitten By A Tick

 With Lyme disease on the rise, now the fastest growing vector-borne infectious disease in the United States, and after seeing many patients suffer from chronic Lyme disease, I certainly am more vigilant about preventing tick bites and taking care after the bite to prevent a deeper infection.

 But it’s not just Lyme disease that can be transmitted through the bite of a tick.
-There are other infectious organisms such as Bartonella, Babesia, Rocky Mountain Spotted Fever, Anaplasma, Tularemia, and Tick Born Relaxing Fever that can also cause serious, deep infections in the body if not detected or treated early.
+There are other infectious organisms such as Bartonella, Babesia, Rocky Mountain Spotted Fever, Anaplasma, Tularemia, and Tick Born Relapsing Fever that can also cause serious, deep infections in the body if not detected or treated early.
 In Tennessee the most common infection transmitted by ticks is Rocky Mountain Spotted Fever that is transmitted by the Lone Star Tick.

 The Lone Star Tick also transmits Alpha-Gal.
 This small sugar molecule triggers an allergic reaction (can be mild or severe) when someone eats mammal meat like pork, beef, venison, bison or lamb.
 This allergic reaction can last for years after the tick bite.